1j01/rezzy-zoom-and-enhance/IDEAS.md

 That said, having all this integrated into a comic reader could be really nice.
 You don't want to have to think about all these different tools.
-And the different tools might *all* have to support *streaming comic book archive files* for them to work nicely together, that is, without agregious wait times.
+And the different tools might *all* have to support *streaming comic book archive files* for them to work nicely together, that is, without egregious wait times.
 And that's not an established thing... of value... like, probably no app has ever supported that.
-So not being able to do it in a streaming fasion (super-rez-ing while preloading pages) for arbitrary reader apps might make the splitting up / modularity less useful.
+So not being able to do it in a streaming fashion (super-rez-ing while preloading pages) for arbitrary reader apps might make the splitting up / modularity less useful.